-The Company records an accrued expense for the estimated costs of its contract manufacturing activities performed by third parties.
+The Company records an accrued expense for the estimated costs of its contract manufacturing activities performed by third parties if there is no invoice.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows to vendors.
 Payments under the contracts include upfront payments and milestone payments, which depend on factors such as the achievement of the completion of certain stages of the manufacturing process.
 For purposes of recognizing expense, the Company assesses whether the production process is sufficiently defined to be considered the delivery of a good, as evidenced by predictive or contractually required yields in the production process, or the delivery of a service, where processes and yields are developing and less certain.
-If the Company considers the process to be the delivery of a good, the Company recognizes the expense is recognized based on its best estimates of the contract manufacturer's progress towards completion of the stages in the contracts.
+If the Company considers the process to be the delivery of a good, the Company recognizes the expense when the drug product is delivered, or otherwise bears risk of loss.
+If the Company considers the process to be the delivery of a service, the expense is recognized based on its best estimates of the contract manufacturer's progress towards completion of the stages in the contracts.
 The Company recognizes and amortizes upfront payments and accrues for liabilities based on the specific terms of each arrangement.

-Arrangements may provide upfront payments for services that have not been completed or goods not delivered and liabilities for stages where the contract manufacturer is entitled to a milestone payment.
+Arrangements may provide upfront payments for certain stages of the arrangement and milestone payments for the completion of certain stages, and, accordingly, may result in advance payments for services that have not been completed or goods not delivered and liabilities for stages where the contract manufacturer is entitled to a milestone payment.